KingsleyAmankwah/Angular-Advanced-Concepts/README.md

 - Deep dive into Actions, Reducers, Store and Services
 - Hands-on: Setting up NgRx and Services in an Angular application

-### Day 3: Effects and Selectors
+### Day 3: NgRx Effects and Selectors / Service-based Reactive Data

+#### NgRx

-- Understanding Effects for handling side effects
+- Learn how to handle side effects with NgRx Effects.
-- Using Selectors for efficient state queries
+- Explore efficient state queries using NgRx Selectors.

+#### Services

+- Understand reactive state management with Angular Services.
+- Study data fetching and handling side effects in Services.

-### Day 4: Entity Adapter and Router Store
+### Day 4: NgRx Entity and Router Store / Advanced State Management with Services

+#### NgRx
+- Delve into state normalization using NgRx Entity.
-- Learn about normalizing state shape with Entity
+- Integrate Angular Router state with NgRx Store.

+#### Services

+- Investigate complex state management using Angular Services.
-- Integrating the Router with Store
+- Examine state synchronization with Angular Router.

-### Day 5: Practice and Project
+### Day 5: Implementing State Management (NgRx and Services)

 - Practice: Implement feature state management for an existing app
 - Continue working on the NgRx project